-Letters to the editor from the June 2017 issue of Scientific American
+Letters to the editor from the September 2017 issue of Scientific American

 Book recommendations from the editors of Scientific American

 Reflections on the convergence of art and science